-In the first quarter of 2020, we opened a new outward facing section of our website dedicated to offering our OEM and engineering services around our waveguides and display technology.
+We have an outward facing section of our website dedicated to offering our OEM and engineering services around our waveguides and display technology.
 Waveguides require a display engine built for the purpose of the intended design.
 Vuzix is able to address most of these design specifications regardless of size, light coupling, power consumption, or resolution.